-The economic rent tax is unlike other taxes in that tax is paid out to companies if their deductions exceed the value of production (i.e. the economic rent is negative).
+The resource rent tax is unlike other taxes in that tax is paid out to companies if their deductions exceed the value of production (i.e. the resource rent is negative).
 This means that companies are certain of receiving the tax value of deductions from the economic rent tax for investments.
 The uplift is therefore calculated as the risk-free return on the recorded tax value of operating assets.
 These arrangements ensure that the net present value of the investment related tax deductions corresponds to the investment cost.

 A natural resource tax of NOK 0.013 per kWh, paid to the municipalities and counties, is also levied on power plants rated at more than 10 MVA.
 Natural resource tax is deductible, krone by krone, against the assessed tax on general income.